JCarr172/fundamental_project/README.md

 ## Architecture
 #
 ### **Database Structure**
-Below is an image of my entity relationship diagram that shows the implentated structure of my database.
+Below is an image of my entity relationship diagram that shows the implementated structure of my database.

 ![My entity relationship diagram showing a many to one relationship between the unit table and army table](https://i.imgur.com/Ww90HZ9.png)